pgRouting/workshop/docs/chapters/chapter-7.rst

     :start-after: For walk_net
     :end-before: exercise_7_5.txt

+.. note:: From these queries, it can be deduced that what we design for one view will work for the other views.
+On the following exercises only ``vehicles_net`` will be used, but you can test the queries with the other views.

+|

 :ref:`Query results for chapter 7 exercise 4`

-.. _exercise-ch7-e4:

-Exercise 4 - Get additional information
+Exercise 5: Get additional information
 -------------------------------------------------------------------------------